Silsila Badalte Rishton Ka 2 Review: Kunal Jaisingh, Aneri Vajani & Tejasswi’s Show Looks Impressive

 Kunal Falls For Mishti

 In the precap, Kunal is seen meeting both the sisters.
 He will be shown attracted towards Mishti at an event as he clicks her pictures.
-Also, he will be seen helping Pari, who gets into trouble as her scooty breaks down in mid of the road.
+Also, he will be seen helping Pari, who gets into trouble as her scooty breaks down in middle of the road.

 As per the show's promo, Kunal falls for a committed girl Mishti, while her sister Pari gets attracted towards him.